slam000/bitbybit-lab-webpage/README.md

 CONTACT
 -------
-If you have any questions or feedback, please contact the repository owner by [Your Contact Method].
+If you have any questions or feedback, please contact the repository owner by email.

 Thank you for visiting the BitByBit Lab website repository!